Optical jewelry

 Silver 925, dyed epoxy resin, sides c.
 32 mm

 Three silver mirrors are arranged orthogonally to each other; in their middle resides a red, equilateral triangle.
 The triple specular reflection generates a visual space "behind" the mirrors and transforms the two-dimensional triangle optically into a three-dimensional body (an octahedron).
-Mounted on a ring, the inverted pyramidal structure is somewhat bulky, but the vertex of the pyramid fits snugly between two fingers.
+Mounted on a ring, the inverted pyramidal structure would be somewhat bulky, but the vertex of the pyramid fits snugly between two fingers.
 An "anchor" of sorts secures the jewelry piece to the hand.

 2D/3D-Konverter II